nodejs/wiki-archive/Migrating-from-v0.2-to-v0.3.md

 * v0.3.6 introduced a new interface for making outbound http requests: http.request() and http.get().
 Previously users had to construct a http.Client instance and issue client.request() calls.
 The old http.Client interface should be considered deprecated.
 That said, there is a legacy interface for http.Client accessible which runs on top of http.request() - you may find inconsistencies between v0.3.6+ http.Client and the http.Client before v0.3.6.
 These inconsistencies are considered bugs and should be reported.

+* The stdio module got renamed to tty

 * NEW: [require.resolve](http://nodejs.org/docs/v0.3.6/api/all.html#require.resolve)

 * NEW: [path.resolve](http://nodejs.org/docs/v0.3.6/api/all.html#path.resolve)

 * REMOVED: path.split, path.normalizeArray

 ## Internal C++ API (inside of NODE_ROOT/src/*.cc)